gyulanemeth/bluefox.email/pricing.md

   <h1>Pay only for what you send</h1>

   <p class="pricing-hero-subtitle">
     Simple, transparent pricing for agencies that send for clients.
-No subscriptions.
+Buy one-time send packs or pick a monthly plan.
 No contact limits.
     Automations, segmentation, analytics, and deliverability tools included.
   </p>